Bhuli, Nepal

 Muli is a former village development committee in Achham District in the Seti Zone of western Nepal.
 According to the 1991 Nepal census, the village had a population of 2352 living in 462 houses.
 At the time of the 2001 Nepal census, the population was 2545, of which 39% was literate.
 Muli now is part of Kamalbazar Municipality which was established in 2014.
+It is one of 10 wards under Kamalbazar municipality in Achham district in Sudurpaschim province.